 We are a member based organisation, governed by a voluntary Board who oversee the strategic direction of the organisation.

-The Board is elected at the Annual General Meeting, and includes: President, Secretary, Director of Finance, Director of Competitions, Adjudicator Representative, Coach Representative and up to four General Members who meet monthly and make decisions relating to the future direction of the sport.
+The Board is elected at the Annual General Meeting, and includes: Chair, Deputy Chair, Director of Finance, Director of Competitions, Adjudicator Representative, Coach Representative and up to four General Members who meet monthly and make decisions relating to the future direction of the sport.
 Volunteer committees coordinate a number of areas including the State Championships, Competitions, Grading and our talented Coaches throughout Victoria.